Immediate constituent analysis: Constituency tests

 The star * indicates that the sentence is not acceptable English.
 Based on data like these, one might conclude that the finite verb string is happy in the example sentence is not a constituent and should therefore not be shown as a constituent in the corresponding IC-representation.
-Hence this result supports the IC-analysis in the dependency tree over the one in the constituency tree, since the dependency tree does not view is happy as a constituent.
+Hence this result supports the ICA in the dependency tree over the one in the constituency tree, since the dependency tree does not view is happy as a constituent.